 We consider 2 types of vertebral fixations:

-1) called a bifixation, it means the 2 facets are fixed and we must manipulate the spine
+1) called a bifixation, it means the 2 facets are fixed, it means the spine needs manipulation

-2) called a unifixation, it means one facet only is fixed and it’s a compensation
+2) called a unifixation, it means one facet only is fixed, it means we are dealing with a compensation

 Time and Venue